Mint vs. Empower vs. YNAB

-Mint, Personal Capital and YNAB are all popular money management apps.
+Mint, Empower and YNAB are all popular money management apps.
 You can connect them to your bank and other financial accounts to track spending, view all of your finances on one dashboard and more.
 All three offer both web and mobile apps.

 I have spent time using all three of these apps for my money and still use two of them regularly.
 Each may be a good fit for different people, depending on their needs.
 Whether you are looking for granular control over your budget or a high-level view — or something in between — read along to find out which is best for you.